lightly-ai/lightly/docs/source/index.rst

 datasets.
 It is built on top of PyTorch and therefore fully compatible with other frameworks such as Fast.ai.

-**NEW** Lightly has now integrated support for active-learning in combination with the Lightly platform.
+**NEW** Lightly now has integrated support for active learning in combination with the Lightly platform.
 Use the open-source framework to create embeddings of your unlabeled data and combine them with model predictions to select the most valueable samples for labeling.